DHTMLX/docs-suite/docs/message/overview.md

 ---
 sidebar_label: Overview of Message boxes
 title: JavaScript Message - Overview of Message Boxes
 description: You can explore the Message Boxes of Message in the documentation of the DHTMLX JavaScript UI library.
-Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Suite 7.
+Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Suite.
 ---

 # Overview of Message boxes